erickhuang65/PythonAlgos/notes.md

 - BST provide efficient search time for unique keys, searching for the next greater or lesser element for equal keys requires addtional operation

+**HashTable**

+**Hash Tables**
+- key-value pairs
+- allow fast lookups, insertions, deletions
+- efficiently managing retrieving data

+*4 Main elements to any Hash Table*

+Keys: unique identifier.
+Keys are inputs we feed into our hash function.
+It can be any data type - numbers, strings, or even objects.
+The crucial characteristics of keys is that they should be unique.
+If two pieces of data share the sam ekey, it might lead to complications, like collisions

+Values or Data: Values are the actual data stored in the Hash Table.
+Can be single number to a complex objects or even a function.

+Hash Function: is the engine that drives a hash table.
+It is responsible for transforming keys into hash values, which dictate where we store our data in the table

+Buckets: Think of bucket as shelves in our library, each one design to store a specific book or piece of data

+*Basic Operations for Hash Tables*

+Insert(key, value) - calculates hash index, stores the key-value pair in the slot at that index

+Search(key) - finds the slot and returns the value associated with key, or null if not present

+Delete(key) - removes key-value pair stored at index

+Collisions
+- it occurs when an INSERT() tries to insert an item at a table slot already occupied by another item.

+Overflows
+- occurs when the number of elements inserted exceeds fixed capacity allocated for the bucket array

+Resolving Collisions
+1. Open addressing/ Closed hashing
+2. Chaining/ Open hashing

 **HashSets**
 - collection of unique elements where duplicates are not allowed